Skip to content

 Problem Cause Fix

-Server not found in client Config file in wrong location or bad JSON Verify the config file path for your OS; validate JSON syntax
+Server not found in client Config file in wrong location or bad JSON Verify the config file path for your OS (see Quick Reference); validate JSON syntax

 npx hangs or fails Stale cache or no network Run npx clear-npx-cache then retry; or install globally and change command to ges-mcp-server